SafeShift: Safety-Informed Distribution Shifts for Robust Trajectory Prediction in Autonomous Driving: Results

 \subsection{Distribution Shift Results}

+In \Cref{fig:scored_scenes}, we highlight some examples of scenarios identified in $\mathcal{S}_{ID}$ and $\mathcal{S}_{OOD}$ for our \texttt{Scoring} method described in \Cref{sec:score_scheme}.
+The ID scenes contain both simple scenes with few interactions, as well as moderately safety-relevant scenes with lane changes and intersections.
+The OOD scenes appear significantly more safety-relevant, with more diverse maneuvers, such as u-turns, larger and more dangerous intersections, and many more VRUs navigating alongside vehicles.

-Our results for the trajectory prediction experiments are summarized in \Cref{tab:results_main}.
+Our quantitative results for the trajectory prediction experiments are summarized in \Cref{tab:results_main_dist_shift}.
 The metric values reported are averaged over the three classes of vehicles, pedestrians, and cyclists.
-The $\Delta_{val}$ value in the final column indicates the increase in collision rate in the OOD test value compared to the ID validation value, before remediation.
+The $\Delta_{val}$ value in the final column indicates the increase in collision rate in the OOD test value compared to the ID validation value.
 In the \texttt{Uniform} split, as expected, results between $\mathcal{S}_{ID}$ and $\mathcal{S}_{OOD}$ are quite similar.
 For the \texttt{Clusters}~\cite{ye2023improving} split, we note that while a slight drop in metric performance for ADE / FDE and mAP occurred, the collision rate actually \textit{decreased} from validation to test.
 We suspect this is because the domains identified by this strategy have no sense of safety-criticality, affirming the importance of using such metrics when selecting scenes.
-Finally, our \texttt{Scoring} strategy resulted in the largest increase in and absolute value of collision rates between $\mathcal{S}_{ID}$ and $\mathcal{S}_{OOD}$, both for the ground truth tracks, as well as for our tested methods, more than doubling the ID rates.
+Finally, our \texttt{Scoring} strategy resulted in the largest increase in collision rates between $\mathcal{S}_{ID}$ and $\mathcal{S}_{OOD}$, both in terms of absolute value and percentage change.
+This increase occurs in both the ground truth tracks, as well as in our tested methods, more than doubling the in-distribution rates.

-We also performed an ablation study using the five variations of our scoring strategy discussed in \Cref{ssec:score_scheme}, as shown in \Cref{tab:results_scoring}.
-We utilized MTR as it is the best model according to traditional metrics.
-Our full method, with asymmetric combined scoring, resulted in the largest increase in collision rate, while still incurring a moderate increase in the other metrics.
-This result confirms that our counterfactual probing technique indeed captured a fuller spectrum of safety-relevant scenes.